Workshops & Seminars

 The Art of Working Together #2

-Following previous workshops and conferences, RDA Peel will host a Sundowner for all those involved in the Arts and Culture Sector across the region.
-The aim of this session is to recognise the unique and influential history of the Peel Region and discuss hopes and aims for the future.
+Following previous workshops and conferences, RDA Peel hosted a Sundowner on Wednesday 18th February, for all those involved in the Arts and Culture Sector across the region.
+The aim of this session was to recognise the unique and influential history of the Peel Region and discuss hopes and aims for the future.

-The fast-paced session will be held in the newly opened Murray Districts Aboriginal Association and as such will feature Indigenous dance and artwork, as well as an introduction and welcome to the centre by Marc Salmon.
-Following this the newly released Arts and Culture Action Plan will be introduced to the sector as well as an address by RDA Peel Executive Officer, John Lambrecht.
-From here a number of discussion and brainstorming sessions will be held to determine a number of goals for the sector and ways these can be achieved.
+The successful networking session was held in the newly opened Murray Districts Aboriginal Association and featured Indigenous dance and artwork, as well as an introduction and welcome to the centre by Marc Salmon.
+Following this the newly released Regional Arts and Culture Action Plan was introduced to the sector as well as an address by RDA Peel Executive Officer, John Lambrecht and Mandurah Performing Arts Centre Chairperson, Rhys Williams.

-Throughout this time and over light refreshments, participants will have the opportunity to network with fellow artists and discuss their role in developing a vibrant, sustainable and economically viable sector.
+Throughout this time and over light refreshments, participants had the opportunity to network with fellow artists and discuss their role in developing a vibrant, sustainable and economically viable sector.

 The Art of Working Together Conference – 30/07/2014